Next day installation

 If you are seriously worried about a potential boiler explosion, then either turn it off or call a Gas Safe registered engineer right away due to the fact high boiler pressure, overheating, or loud noises are all signs that something isn’t right that can lead to your boiler going bang.

-This is usually caused by a faulty boiler or a bad installation, and potentially your pressure relief valve may be blocked or too tight, or a wiring error which is stopping the boiler from realising pressure is building.
+This is usually caused by a faulty boiler or a bad installation, and potentially your pressure relief valve may be blocked or too tight, or a wiring error that is stopping the boiler from realising pressure is building.

 Get new boiler quotes online>